 Continuing students are Honors-eligible if they earn a cumulative GPR of 3.5 or better.
 Continuing Honors-Eligible students may register for Honors courses during their regularly scheduled registration time.

-Contact us with questions or if you receive an Honors attribute restriction when trying to register at the appropriate time.
+Contact us if you receive an Honors attribute restriction when trying to register at the appropriate time, or if you have any questions.

 History of Honors at Texas A&M